ArashBarmas/Deep-Reinforcement-Learning-Course/README.md

 ## RL Intro:
 #### Markov Decision Process:

-MDP is defiend by a finite set of states, actions, rewards, One step dynamic of the environment, and discount rate.
+MDP is defiend by a finite set of states, actions, rewards, one step dynamic of the environment, and discount rate.

 If you can reformulate your problem as an MDP, then you can solve it using RL.

 #### State Value Function:

-Expected return if the agent starts at state s and follows the policy $\pi$ for future time steps
+Expected return if the agent starts at state s and follows the policy $\pi$ for future time steps.

 $v_{\pi} (s) = E_{\pi}[G_{t} | S_{t} = s]$